About Us

 Alex Avitabile

-Author of first extensive bibliography of the writings by and about Dorothy Day and the Catholic Worker and a retired attorney whose practice focused primarily on affordable housing.
+Alex is the author of the first extensive bibliography of the writings by and about Dorothy Day and the Catholic Worker.
+He is a retired attorney whose practice focused primarily on affordable housing.

 -